Proxion-anonymous/Proxion/README.md

-# Proxion - ICDCS 2024 Submission
+# Proxion - ACM ASIACCS 2025 Submission

-This is the repo for reviewing our submission “Uncovering All Proxy Smart Contracts in Ethereum” in ICDCS 2024.
+This is the repo for reviewing our submission “Proxion: Uncovering Hidden Proxy Smart Contracts for Finding Collision Vulnerabilities in Ethereum” in ASIACCS 2025.

 The raw data of our studies elaborated in our submission is available at: https://drive.google.com/drive/folders/1FHCxSYq5jNnBRo7sWKAmWZkypFRGMlww?usp=sharing